Sickness allowance in Finland

 Sickness allowance

-If you have been on sick leave prescribed by a doctor for 10 working days (first day of illness + 9 following working days), you can get sickness allowance from Kela.
+If you have been on sick leave for 10 working days (first day of illness + 9 following working days), you can get sickness allowance from Kela.
 Employers are obliged to pay wages for a 10-day waiting period.
-For self-employed persons, the waiting period is 4 days (first day of illness + 3 following working days).
+For the waiting period, YEL-insured self-employed persons can get YEL daily allowances and MYEL-insured self-employed persons can get Mela sickness allowance.
+For YEL-insured persons, the waiting period is the first day of illness.
+The waiting period for Mela sickness allowance is the first day of illness and the following 3 calendar days.

-If you are paid for a period of illness, Kela pays the sickness allowance to your employer.
+If you receive your wages during a period of illness, Kela pays the sickness allowance to your employer.
 If payment of wages ends during the period of illness, the sickness allowance is paid to you.
-If your illness leads to long-term unfitness for work, you can apply for rehabilitation support or pension.
+If your illness leads to long-term work incapacity, you can apply for rehabilitation support or disability pension.

-If you move to Finland and you are receiving sickness allowance from another EU or EEA country or Switzerland, your country of departure will probably pay the benefit until the end of the payment period, even if you move to Finland.
+If you move to Finland and you are receiving sickness allowance from another EU or EEA country or Switzerland, your country of departure will probably pay the benefit until the end of the payment period, even though you are moving to Finland.

 If you move from Finland to another EU or EEA country or Switzerland during a sickness allowance period, payment of the sickness allowance from Finland will continue despite your move until the end of the payment period.